 If you have the premises, the character and the skills we require and would like to find out more, please read on.

 We need you to tell us about the premises from which you would operate the business; its current postal address (which must be in one of the primary London postcode areas of; N, NW, W, WC, EC, E, SW, or SE), the type of property and ownership status, all of which will help us to assess its suitability for purpose.

-Whether you would run the expost london licence from a spare bedroom, converted garage or outbuilding, please take five minutes to complete the simple premises assessment form at the foot of this page.
+Whether you would run the expost london licence from a spare bedroom, an office, or a retail property, please take five minutes to complete the simple premises assessment form at the foot of this page.

 experience it for yourself!